sedona-thomas/Brain-Teaser-SMT-Solver/README.md

 When a model is generated, today can be determined by comparing the interger for today to the day of the week encoded by the same integer.

+### Further Notes

+If this model were extended to another problem, the initial choice of day to work around could require a different start to the two week span or additional weeks added.
+Since the explicitly referenced day in the problem was a Satuday and there were a total of 5 possible day changes ([day before = 1] + [two days after = 2] + [day before = 1] + [tomorrow = 1] = 5), "today" must a maximum of 5 days before or after Saturday.
+Therefore, it is safe to encode the Saturday in the problem as the Saturday in the middle of the two week span (the `Saturday1` variable).

 ## 4. Logic Puzzle: A man has 53 socks in his drawer: 21 identical blue, 15 identical black and 17 identical red.
 The lights are out and he is completely in the dark.
 How many socks must he take out to make 100 percent certain he has at least one pair of black socks?